-Emilie Oelgaard was born in Denmark but currently lives in Berlin, and has previously lived in the UK, Spain, Romania and Argentina.
+Emilie Oelgaard was born in Denmark but currently lives in Romania, and has previously lived in the UK, Spain and Argentina.
 She holds a BA in History and Politics from Queen Mary, University of London and an LLM in International Human Rights Law and Practice from the Centre for Applied Human Rights at the University of York.
 She has worked and volunteered in the NGO sector since 2006, and has had a special interest in refugee issues since 2011.

-Apart from Danish, Emilie is fluent in English and Spanish, possesses basic knowledge of German and French, and has recently taken up learning Arabic.
+Apart from Danish, Emilie is fluent in English and Spanish and possesses basic knowledge of German, French and Romanian.